ClaspTV/vizbee-lg-demo-app/README.md

 To package the app for LG WebOS TV:

 1. Run `npm run build` to create a production build.
+1. Run `npm run dev` to create a build and sideload the build to LG TV.
 2. Run `npm run package` to generate the .ipk file.

 ### Configuration